andrew-pasc-27/AP_Personal-Project_eCVT/README.md

 #### Conclusion

 The engine motor has less influence on the final output than theory suggests.
-However, the theoretical and empirical models differ by only **8.4 degrees**, meaning the theoretical and empirical models are very similar.
+However, the theoretical and empirical models differ by only **8.4 degrees**, with the engine accounting for most of the difference.
 The small discrepancy can be attributed to mechanical constraints and friction losses in the system.

 ---